The Last Cuentista by Donna Barba Higuera

 To give you a feel for the atmosphere of this book, Sarah says, “This book reminded me of a Star Trek gone wrong scenario where instead of evolving and going out to explore space, those on the ship are set to conquer a Goldilocks planet and do not care how much destruction they cause.”

 Why does Sarah like this book so much?
 She comments, “This book was very engrossing.
 I ended up reading it all in one afternoon, and during those hours of reading I found myself laughing and crying as Petra fought for what makes us human–the love that is passed down from generations through the stories we tell one another.”

 She’s not the only person who feels strongly about this book.
-The Last Cuentista received the 2022 John Newberry Award, a very prestigious award.
-Past Newberry winners include titles such as Dear Mr. Henshaw by Beverly Cleary (1984), The Giver by Lois Lowry (1994), and Holes by Louis Sachar (1999), to name a few.
-The John Newberry Awards began in 1922 and announce a winner in children’s literature every year.
-If you’d like to learn more about the Newberry Awards, click here.
+The Last Cuentista received the 2022 John Newbery Award, a very prestigious award.
+Past Newbery winners include titles such as Dear Mr. Henshaw by Beverly Cleary (1984), The Giver by Lois Lowry (1994), and Holes by Louis Sachar (1999), to name a few.
+The John Newbery Awards began in 1922 and announce a winner in children’s literature every year.
+If you’d like to learn more about the Newbery Awards, click here.